-This is our new display for 2023.
-It portrays an Emergency shop, which was opened up by the Women’s Voluntary Service and Ministry of Food after air raids and sold mostly off-ration foods and emergency items.
+This was our new display for 2023.
+It portrayed an Emergency shop, which was opened up by the Women’s Voluntary Service and Ministry of Food after air raids and sold mostly off-ration foods and emergency items.
 Our shop is in a building which has bomb damage (including the charred remains of net curtains!).
 Stocked with all sorts of tin food items, things made by WVS and things that would have been useful after a bombing, damaged tins and a few fresh vegetables.
 We have a 1940s till and shop scales to add to the feel of the display.

 All items are priced as in 1941, in pounds, shillings and pence.
 We have worked out a conversion rate to modern day prices with help from the Bank of England inflation calculator.